CNimmo16/nextpilot/README.md

 ## Inference

 With the virtual env activated, run `python -m bin.infer`.
 You can now choose to test the base llama model, or load a model from one of the saved checkpoints.
 You can then enter some code to test completion with, or use the example code as defined in the `bin/infer.py` file.

+## Developing on a remote machine

+The `bin/ssh.sh` script allows you to quickly clone the project to a remote machine and open it in vscode via ssh.

+You can then use the `bin/copy_train_data.sh` script to copy the training data loaded by the `preprocess` script onto the remote machine for training.